-Manufacturers are encouraged to specify the highest RMS sound level that devices can deliver at the Drum Reference Point in units of dBA SPL.
+Manufacturers are encouraged to specify the highest RMS sound level that devices can deliver at the Drum Reference Point in units of dB SPL.

 The RMS sound level needs to be measured by exponentially time averaging the square of the signal using a 125 millisecond time constant.
-This corresponds to the 'F' or 'Fast' exponential time averaging weighting defined in the IEC 61672 specification for sound level meters.
+This corresponds to the 'F' or 'Fast' exponential time averaging weighting defined in the AS IEC 61672.1specification for sound level meters.

-It should be noted that conforming to the specified maximum sound pressure levels does not ensure that the sound levels received by telephone users will be less than an eight-hour equivalent continuous sound pressure level of 85dBA SPL or sufficiently low to avoid noiseinduced hearing loss following long term use.
+It should be noted that conforming to the specified maximum sound pressure levels does not ensure that the sound levels received by telephone users will be less than an eight-hour equivalent continuous sound pressure level of 85dB SPL or sufficiently low to avoid noise-induced hearing loss following long term use.